 Most people don’t think of a corporation as a form of democracy because corporate democracy violates the democratic ideal of one-person, one-vote.
 Corporations are plutocratic democracies where wealthier people get more votes.
-Each shareholder’s votes are equal to their shares (wealth).
+Each shareholder votes as many times as the number of shares she has.

 But just as there are many forms of democratic governments (parliamentary, presidential, electoral college, direct vs. representative, etc.) there are many possible forms of corporate government that are dictated by the laws of the countries where the corporations are based.
 One of the big differences is whether other stakeholders besides shareholders have any votes or representation on the board.
 It turns out that the US is unusual in that our government gives so much sovereignty to shareholders.
-In many countries, employees, creditors (usually banks), and/or government representatives are represented in corporate governance.
+In many countries, employees, creditors (usually banks), and/or government representatives also share power in corporate governance.
 When corporations borrow a lot of money from banks, that gives the banks a right to representation on corporate boards in Germany.
-In China, the Communist tradition has always given the government considerable direct power over the management of large corporations partly because the government owns shares in most large companies and I suspect there are additional mechanisms.
+In China, the Communist tradition has always given the government considerable direct power over the management of large corporations partly because the government owns shares in most large companies among other mechanisms.

 Recently there have been proposals in the US to once again make it easier for employees to go back on US corporate boards and Justin Fox examined how it has worked to put workers on corporate boards in Germany in order to asses how it might work in America.